peymanbarca/sustainable-mobility-application/ReadMe.md

 ### This project implemented with Kotlin 1.9, Spring Boot 3.0.1 and maven

 #### This project only has a default environment.
-In order to start the project, first a local postgreSQL DB is needed.
+In order to start the project, first a local PostgreSQL DB is needed.
 Run the following in order to launch a containerized local postgresql DB

     cd src/main/resources/db/ && docker-compose up -d

 #### After that, by running the project, Hibernate DDL is responsible for create tables.

-### Services

 ### Swagger ui